 - Your to-do list should be way more fun to work on

 The energy or motivation you feel at the end of the day should also be more fulfilling, since you made progress, kept yourself comfortable, and pushed forward in living a life which is calibrated to your values.

 The Task BATL To-do list is composed of three different types of to-do list items.
 Each type of item is an important part of achieving a balanced and fulfilling life.

 The Three Types of To-Do List Items

 - SQUARE Items: Daily productivity, errands, and “meh” or “groan” items.
 Examples: Pay water bill; reply to so-and-so’s email about work meeting.

 - DIAMOND Items: Values-driven items—related to personal goals, personal development, and the development of personal interests over time.
 Usually results are satisfying in the mid- to long-term.
 In the short term, organized or planned conscious effort may be needed.
 Examples: Purchase tickets and watch a new film by a favorite director; Finish first aid certification process; Schedule campground for this weekend; Practice the piano.

-- CIRCLE Items: Immediate play, interest, relaxation, or enjoyment items.
+- CIRCLE Items: Immediate play, interest, relaxation, comfort, or enjoyment items.
 Examples: Watch new James Bond movie trailer; Play a round of computer golf; Change into pajamas; Use the restroom; Get something to drink; Surf the app store and try out a new app.

 - □ Hollow rectangle / square

 - ◇ Hollow diamond (this is drawn as a rotated square or rectangle)